 10. IT’S OKAY TO CAN POLITELY SAY “NO”

 Don’t forget that “No” is a complete sentence.
 You have the right to turn down invitations to social events.
 Protecting your recovery is the most important thing you can do when trying to stay sober during the Christmas holiday.
 If you feel that an event threatens your recovery, put yourself first and say no.

 Remember that you don’t have to go to something if you don’t want to.
 If it’s going to jeopardize your ability to stay sober during the Christmas holidays, it’s best to politely decline and find something else to do.
 Everyone who cares about you will be grateful that you did.

 FINDING HELP TO STAY SOBER DURING THE CHRISTMAS HOLIDAYS

 Some people find themselves needing to attend alcoholism and addiction treatment during the holidays.
 While it might not be the most ideal situation to spend this time of year away from your family, it may be the best decision you make.

-Addiction and alcoholism steals people away from their family all year long.
+Addiction and alcoholism steal people away from their families all year long.
 Sacrificing one year of holidays for a lifetime of presence is a fair trade in the end.
-If you need help finding an addiction treatment center to stay sober during the Christmas holidays, call Hawaii Island Recovery is one of the best choices for addiction and alcoholism treatment available.
+Hawaii Island Recovery is one of the best choices for addiction and alcoholism treatment available.